From the archives…

 Then I felt a pang again – only this time I got into the heads of my parents.
 Wouldn’t they have felt the same way when I chose to leave earlier than planned because I put my kids over them, the same way I felt when the kid put eating out before his mother?

 But I quickly got out of others’ heads and came back into my own.
 Nothing changes, does it?
-But the best part is, barring a momentary pang, parents are totally ‘cool’ with their offspring’s choices.
+But the best part is, barring a momentary pang, parents are totally ‘cool’ with their offspring’s choices, whether it my decision to leave my parents earlier or my kids resenting my returning early and spoiling their plans!
+I am a ‘cool’ parent after all, am I not?

 And after all, eating out can never replace a mother, or am I kidding myself?